SomonOlimzoda/DataAnalysis-Excel-/README.md

 Download the lab file [Lab1Start v5.xlsx](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Lab1Start%20v5.xlsx) to answer the questions below.

 The first thing I'd like to do is to present the data graphically.
 I will do this by creating charts for the three groups of data received from Jack, our IT manager.
 I give each chart a descriptive title as shown in the three charts below.

-A solution should look like this (numbers may not be the same).
 ##

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/1.png)

 Once you have created the three charts above, let's customize them a little bit more.
-##

 For the **Yearly Category Revenue** chart, display the total revenue for each year as a separate line.

-1. Create a Total Revenue line in the range C7 to H7 by summing the annual revenue in rows 3 through 6.
-Label the row as Total Revenue in cell B7
-2. Select the **Yearly Category Revenue** chart.
-3. The data source for the chart is highlighted.
-4. Drag the highlighted selection to include the total row (B7 to H7)
 ##

 #### Question 1